We don’t often think about the best foods for our prostate health. If it smells right and tastes good, it’s okay to eat.

 Vitamin C is an antioxidant that may play a role in fighting BPH.
 Not all vitamin C is the same.
 According to the Mayo Clinic, only vitamin C obtained from vegetables lowers your risk of an enlarged prostate.
 Fruits don’t offer the same benefit.

 Prostate diseases such as BPH and prostatitis are leading health issues for men.
 Every month, thousands of men are diagnosed with prostate illnesses.
-Proper nutrition, along with other lifestyle factors, plays an integral role in decreasing these numbers.
+But proper nutrition, along with other lifestyle factors, plays an integral role in decreasing these numbers.

 The above examples are only some of the foods that will help you promote and maintain good prostate health.

-In particular, a plant-based diet, rich in fruits and vegetables has been shown to reduce prostate cancer risk.
-Over time, be sure to add in moderate exercise and activity for a balanced approach.
+In particular, a plant-based diet, rich in fruits and vegetables can reduce prostate cancer risk.
+So, over time, be sure to add in moderate exercise and activity for a balanced approach.

 A properly maintained diet and a healthy lifestyle provide you a fighting chance at preventing prostate diseases and significantly improving your prostate health.